Dmitry Levitsky – Russian painter

 Dmitry Levitsky was a Russian painter of Ukrainian origin, the master of ceremonial and chamber portraits, academician of the Imperial Academy of Arts.

 In 1758 Dmitry moved to St. Petersburg, where he studied at the Academy of Fine Arts.
-In 1762 he went with Antropov to Moscow, where he painted the Triumphal Gates erected to mark the coronation of Catherine II.
+Along with Antropov the artist went to Moscow in 1762.
+There he painted the Triumphal Gates erected to mark the coronation of Catherine II.

 The paintings exhibited at the exposition of the Academy of Arts (1770) brought him fame.
-In the same 35-year-old Levitsky received the title of academician for the excellent portrait of A. Kokorinov.
-The portrait belonged to the typical eighteenth- century genre of the full-dress portrait, a genre which required splendor and solemnity.
+In the same year, 35-year-old Levitsky received the title of academician for the excellent portrait of A. Kokorinov.

 In 1771-1788 he taught at the Academy of Fine Arts and was the head of the portrait class.

 The peak of creativity was a series of portraits of girls from the Smolny Institute for Noble Maidens, painted in 1773-1776.
-The Institute was founded by Catherine II with the aim of bringing up “a new kind of woman”—well- bred and educated.
+You know, the Institute was founded by Catherine II with the aim of bringing up “a new kind of woman” – well-bred and educated.

 Count Artem Ivanovich Vorontsov ordered portraits of his family, to decorate the walls of his new home in St. Petersburg.

-Dmitry Levitsky died on April 4 (16), 1822 in St. Petersburg and was buried in the Smolensk Cemetery.
+Dmitry Levitsky died on April 4 (16), 1822 in St. Petersburg and was buried at the Smolensk Orthodox cemetery.
+The grave was lost in the XIX century.